Ren has been a conscious consumer for a long time and has spent many years writing about product safety.

 - Keep plastic products away from heat.
 Heat tends to promote the leaching of chemicals.
 Even the safer types of plastics (see below) may leach chemicals due to heat or prolonged storage.

-- Use reusable containers or cups with stainless steel or ceramic interiors are a good substitute for your plastic ones.
+- Use reusable containers or cups with stainless steel or ceramic interiors.
+These are a good substitute for your plastic ones.

 - Do not reuse plastic drink bottles that were intended for single use.